-I. that provided the preceding have been followed, the teacher may assign the student a mark of zero for that missed summative assessment item (assignment, test, project, etc.).
+- H. the teacher, in consultation with the principal, uses professional judgment to determine the impact of the missing or incomplete assignments on the student's grade; - I. that provided the preceding have been followed, the teacher may assign the student a mark of zero for that missed assessment item.

-Please contact your child's teacher for more information about rewrites and redos.
+Please contact your child's teacher for more information about opportunities to demonstrate a different level of understanding.